WayScience/cellpainting_predicts_cardiac_fibrosis/2.cellprofiler_processing/README.md

 ```

 All analysis is run on a Linux-based machine running Pop_OS!
 LTS 22.04 with an AMD Ryzen 7 3700X 8-Core Processor.
+There is a total of 16 CPUs with 125 GB of MEM.

-We currently run all plates parallel, which at this time, it took **a total of 25 hours to process 4 plates**.
+We processed all plates parallel, taking **a total of 25 hours to process 4 plates**.
-Across the 4 plates, there were a total of 16,080 images or 3,216 image sets to process.
+There are a total of 16,080 images or 3,216 image sets distributed across the 4 plates.

 When originally running CellProfiler on CPU in sequential order, and it took approximately:
 - ~14 hours to run plate 1 (`localhost220512140003_KK22-05-198`)